 Future of Bed Bug Control: Emerging Technologies

-Bed bugs have quietly become one of Toronto’s most persistent pest problems.
+Bed bugs have become one of Toronto’s most persistent pest problem.
 They show up in condos, apartments, trucks, hotels, and even boats.
 People often think that if they clean their homes or use sprays, the problem will go away.
-But bed bugs are clever.
-They hide in cracks, mattresses, and behind baseboards.
-They reproduce fast and often survive treatments that used to work.
+But bed bugs do not care about these ideas.
+If your home is dirty or clean they can start an infestation in your home.

 Smarter Detection and Emerging Technology

-Detecting bed bugs early has always been one of the biggest challenges in pest control.
-While traditional inspections rely on trained eyes and experience, researchers and companies are exploring new ways to make detection faster and more precise.
+One of the biggest challenges in pest control has always been catching bed bugs early.
+Traditional inspections rely on trained eyes and experience, but new technologies are starting to make detection faster and more accurate.

 Some promising areas of development include: